-Moving away from home can be a scary experience.
+Moving away from home can be a new and unsettling experience.
 But our little community feels like a big family, ready to welcome you in.

-As a residential student, you'll learn as much outside of the classroom as you will in it.
-On Mondays and Fridays, students run the morning assembly.
+As a residential student, you'll learn as much outside of the classroom as you will inside it.
+On Mondays and Fridays, students run our all-school assembly.
 Everyone eats lunch together in the dining hall or outside on the picnic tables.
-You'll check in with your advisor every day, ask a teacher to review your essay draft, or plan a fundraiser with your club, all in a day's work.
+You'll check in with your advisor every day, ask a teacher to review your essay draft, or plan a fundraiser with your club—all in a day's work.
 Inspiring guest speakers give talks on campus.
 Community service activities offer something for everybody, and holiday celebrations and special traditions bring everyone together.

 If you live at Dunn, your best friends are just down the hall.
 It's an adventure where you learn to become independent and responsible.
 Sure, you have chores and expectations—like a dorm job, laundry, and keeping your room clean.
 But you also have the freedom and excitement of living away from home.

 Living at Dunn Prepares You for College.

 When you get to college, other freshmen will be new to living in a dorm.
 But you'll already be a pro.
 You'll know how to manage your time and money and how to find the the balance between work and play.
 This advantage gives you a big head start toward making the most of your college years.

 Only you and your family know for sure.
 For many Dunn students, living on campus is a favorite part of their education.
 By living in the dorms with Dunn's resident faculty and other like-minded students in a tight community, you can find your own identity, develop your own passions, enjoy a 'home-away-from-home', and make friends for life.
 If you are adventurous, want a new experience, and see yourself participating in daily and weekend events, then living at Dunn could be perfect for you.